botelhocpp/IASpie/README.md

 # Versions

-IASpie v1.0.0: Initial commit.
+IASpie Alpha v0.1: Initial commit.
 Some minor error handling messages.
 Parameters by terminal, one required, up to two: input file, with ".ias" extension, and a optional output file.
 In case of no output file, the output file will have the same name as the input, with the ".txt" extension.
 Some Fatal Errors:

 * No input file;
 * More than two parameters;